timbarker/Badger.Common/README.md

 var result = SomethingThatCouldFail(200);

-// multiplies the result by 100 only if result is Success result.Map(r => r * 2);
+// multiplies the result by 100 only if result is Ok result.Map(r => r * 2);

-// calls SomethingThatCouldFail again only if result is Success result.FlatMap(r => SomethingThatCouldFail(r));
+// calls SomethingThatCouldFail again only if result is Ok result.FlatMap(r => SomethingThatCouldFail(r));

 // changes the error string to "Whoops" if result is an Error result.MapError(e => "Whoops");

-// invokes the supplied action if the result is Success result.WhenSuccess(s => Console.WriteLine(s));
+// invokes the supplied action if the result is Ok result.WhenOk(s => Console.WriteLine(s));

 // invokes the supplied action if the result is an Error result.WhenError(e => Console.WriteLine(e));

-// returns the success value or throws (only if TError is an exception) result.SuccessOrThrow();
+// returns the Ok value or throws (only if TError is an exception) result.ValueOrThrow();

-// returns true if the result is Success result.IsSuccess;
+// returns the Ok value or the supplied default result.ValueOr(42);

+// returns the Ok value or invokes a function to get a default result.ValueOr(() => 42);

+// returns the Ok value or invokes a function with the error to get a default result.ValueOr(e => 42);

-// returns true if the result is an Error result.IsError;
+// returns true if the result is Ok result.HasValue;

 // if calling a method that throws a specific there is Result.Try to automatically wrap the exception var result = Result.Try<int, FormatException>(() => int.Parse("123"));